Codenhance/codenhance.github.io/open-source-classroom/index.md

 - [VimGolf](http://vimgolf.com/) is a command line tool and website which implements a competitive game that helps Vim users of all levels improve their efficiency.
 - [learnGitBranching](http://pcottle.github.io/learnGitBranching/) is a rich, thorough, interactive web app that covers beginning and intermediate git commands with beautiful visualizations and encouraging feedback.
 I refuse to teach programming without requiring version control, so this was a priceless resource.
 It beats lecturing for hours on end about git!

+Version control in particular is a complicated topic that rewards deep study.
+For students who need more than a web game to get the hang of it, there is the Creative Commons-licensed [Pro Git](https://git-scm.com/book/en/v2) textbook by Scott Chacon and Ben Straub, available to read free online.

-## Results
+## Lessons learned

 The open source classroom achieved mixed results.
 For more advanced students, it was a huge success.
-They generally appreciated the opportunity to explore their own interests rather than being tied to the examples in a single textbook, and felt as though they received a solid introduction to Python.
+They appreciated the opportunity to explore their own interests rather than being tied to the examples in a single textbook, and felt as though they received a solid introduction to Python.
 Beginners were less enthusiastic, in some cases complaining of feeling overwhelmed or confused.

-In the future, I may attempt to identify students incapable of self-directed study so I can simply push them through a single textbook.
-However, I think that feeling overwhelmed and confused is a natural response to entering into a world as diverse, rich, and full of possibility as the open source Python universe.
-It *is* overwhelming to think that there are nearly a million Python projects on [GitHub](https://github.com/search?utf8=%E2%9C%93&q=language%3APython&type=Repositories&ref=advsearch&l=Python&l=), and it's a bit confusing to think that one language can power websites, games, and spaceships.
+Perhaps this was a weak point of the class, but perhaps feeling overwhelmed and confused is a natural response to entering into a world as diverse and full of possibility as the open source Python universe.
+It _is_ overwhelming to think that there are nearly a million Python projects on [GitHub](https://github.com/search?utf8=%E2%9C%93&q=language%3APython&type=Repositories&ref=advsearch&l=Python&l=), and it's a bit confusing to think that one language can power websites, games, and spaceships.

-Making sense of the open source landscape may simply require more than a semester's worth of effort, but I think every student left with a clear idea of just how many resources are out there, and how much power they offer us.
+Making sense of the open source landscape may simply require more than a semester's worth of effort, but every student left with a clear idea of just how many great resources are out there, and how much power they offer us.
+The days of being tied to one textbook are gone, and good riddance!
+Open source courseware allows instructors and learners to design a rich, customized, interactive learning experience, all for free.
+Now let's write some code!